krasevych/react-redux-styled-hot-universal/README.md

-# react-redux-styled-hot-universal
+# React Redux Styled Hot Universal
-react boilerplate used best practices and focus on performance
+React boilerplate, used best practices and focus on performance